kjh1980/MoEngage-Docs/iOS.rst

 Releasing the app to the App Store
 -----------------------------------------
+In the production dashboard, go to App Settings > Miscellaneous, there is a checkbox for Production App.
+Please check this box while testing/releasing an app to the App Store.

 MoEngage uses IDFA.
 Apple has guidelines on how developers can use IDFA.